tim50687/What_I_Learned/database_systems/Normalization.md

 - remove partial dependencies

-A relation that  is in first normal form and every non-candidate-key attribute is fully functionally dependent on the primary key.
+A relation that  is in first normal form and every non-candidate-key attribute is fully functionally dependent on any candidate key.

 ### Third Normal Form (3NF)

 - remove transitive dependencies

-A relation that is in first and second normal form and in which no non-candidate-key attribute is transitively dependent on the primary key.
+A relation that is in first and second normal form and in which no non-candidate-key attribute is transitively dependent on any candidate key.